THE RAMBLINGS OF AN

 being criticized by my parents and older brothers.
 I had never been

 in jail but the local police knew more about me than they needed to

 and kept a close watch on me.
-I was headed for trouble if I stayed
+I was high risk and surely headed for trouble if I stayed

 there.
 I needed to get away from there.
 I needed to

 learn a trade, earn a living and start being independent.
 I needed

 to get motivated, set goals for myself and work hard to achieve

 services was part of the process of growing up for most of us young